-When an order for independent representation is made, the court may request that it be arranged and funded by Victoria Legal Aid (VLA).
-Current VLA funding guidelines considerably restrict the manner in which children are legally represented.
+When an order for independent representation is made, the court may request that it be arranged and funded by Victoria Legal Aid (VLA) (for proceedings brought in Victoria).

 The child’s representative has a duty to both the child and the court to ascertain what is in the best interests of the child.
+They do so by bringing before the court evidence from persons with expertise who may have had involvement with the child (e.g. teachers, doctors and mental health experts) as well as the family report normally prepared to assist the court in its determinations.
 The child’s wishes may ultimately not be deemed by the court to represent the child’s best interests, but the child’s wishes, once expressed, must always be made known to the court.

 Certain people (a parent, the spouse or de facto of that parent, or both the parent and spouse or de facto together) may apply to adopt a child.
 If the other natural parent is still alive, conflict can arise in relation to issues of parental responsibility.

-If the court grants leave for an adoption proceeding to commence on the basis of it being in the child’s best interests, the FL Act (ss 60G, 61E, 65J) indicates that this adoption may extinguish the parental responsibility of the other parent.
+If the court grants leave for an adoption proceeding to commence on the basis of it being in the child’s best interests, the FL Act indicates that this adoption may extinguish the parental responsibility of the other parent.